 Gokarna is a city in the Karnataka district of Uttara Kannada that translates to ‘cow’s ear.’
 According to popular mythology, it is the location where Lord Shiva emerged from Mother Earth’s incarnation in the form of a cow.
 The town is interspersed with ancient temples and is home to one of the oldest temples since time immemorial, Mahabaleshwar, which is enshrined with Lord Shiva.

 Aside from the beaches, the Mahabaleshwar Temple attracts numerous pilgrims and saints.
 Yana is another charming village near Gokarna, with lush surroundings and rocky terrain ideal for sports such as cycling and trekking.
 Another prominent sport is mountaineering.
+It is one of the best Places To Visit In India With Family In Low Budget.

 - Nearest Railway Station: Ankola Railway Station (20 km)